Surajsen1729/nextjs-ecom-dashboard/README.md

 ├── lib/                  # Database & Utility configurations
 └── prisma/               # Database Schema

 Validation Rules
 The application enforces strict data integrity:

-Product Name: Must be at least 2 characters.
+Product Name: Must be at least 2 characters, containing letters only (no numbers or symbols).

 Price: Must be a positive number greater than 0.10.

 Stock: Must be a non-negative integer.

 Image: Required for all products.

-Developed by Surajsen1729

-**Final Step: Upload to GitHub**

-After pasting this, run these 3 commands to finish your project:

-git add README.md
-git commit -m "Add final documentation" git push